 How to remove temporary tattoos?

 Temporary tattoos can be easily removed by using baby oil, coconut oil, olive oil, make-up remover or even nail polish remover.
 Apply any of the mentioned products to the tattoo and leave it for a minute or two.
-Then rub with a cotton cloth or cotton until the temporary tattoo comes off.
+Then pat with a cotton cloth or cotton until the temporary tattoo goes off.

-The cost of tattoo removal depends on the size and colours of your tattoo.
-Complete removal of the tattoo may need multiple sessions, and the complexity of the tattoo also plays a key role in the cost.
+The price of tattoo removal relies on the magnitude and color of your tattoo.
+Complete removal of the tattoo may need more than one session and the design of the tattoo is also considered in the cost.

 Also read, Tattoo Reactions and Infection: Signs To Watch For And What To Do.